-The Board of Directors adopted a Deferred Share Unit Plan (the "DSU Plan") in June 2016, which forms part of the Corporation's long-term incentive compensation arrangements available for Named Executive Officers and the independent directors of the Corporation.
-The DSU Plan is designed to further align the interests of the Named Executive Officers and the independent directors of the Corporation with those of the shareholders by providing a mechanism to receive incentive compensation in the form of equity.
-The Board of Directors is responsible for the administration of the DSU Plan; however, the Board of Directors may, to the extent permitted by applicable law, delegate the administration of the DSU Plan to the Compensation and Corporate Governance Committee.
+The Board of Directors adopted a DSU Plan in June 2016.
+The DSU Plan forms part of the Corporation's long-term incentive compensation arrangements available for the independent directors of the Corporation and, potentially, NEOs.
+The DSU Plan is designed to further align the interests of the independent directors of the Corporation, and potentially the NEOs, with those of the shareholders by providing a mechanism to receive incentive compensation in the form of equity.
+The Board of Directors is responsible for the administration of the DSU Plan; however, the Board of Directors may, to the extent permitted by applicable law, delegate the administration of the DSU Plan to the CCGC.